Is Stochastic Gradient Descent Effective? A PDE Perspective on Machine Learning processes: Introduction

 In recent decades, Machine Learning has gained significant attention across various scientific communities, thanks to its practical utility and wide range of applications.
 One of the main challenges in Machine Learning is choosing the weights or parameters of a neural network to minimize a non-convex loss function based on a given data set.
 This is a non-convex optimization problem formulated as follows:

 where $L,L_i:\R^d\rightarrow\R_+$ for $i=1,\dots,N$ and $\theta\in\mathbb{R}^d$ are the parameters of the model.
-The function $L$ represents the total loss function of the given data set with $N$ samples, while $L_i$ represents the loss associated to the $i^{\rm th}$ training sample.
+The function $L = \frac{1}{N}\sum_{i=1}^{N}L_i$ represents the total loss function of the given data set with $N$ samples, while $L_i$ represents the loss associated to the $i^{\rm th}$ training sample.
 A classical approach to this problem is to perform a gradient descent, where given some initial weights $\theta_0\in\R^d$ and a constant learning rate $\eta>0$ the weights at step $n\ge 0$ are updated by

 This learning algorithm is computationally too expensive to implement since at each step we have to compute $N$ gradients of loss functions $L_i$.
 Moreover, this method may lead the parameters to a local minimum of $L$ instead of reaching the global minimum.
-In order to avoid these problems, the use of the stochastic gradient descent \eqref{SGD Intro} has proven to be effective.
-Defining $\lbrace \gamma_n\rbrace_{n\ge 1}$ as i.i.d. uniform random variables with values on $\lbrace 1,\dots,N\rbrace$, the SGD algorithm reads
+In order to avoid these problems, the use of the stochastic gradient descent (SGD) has proven to be effective.
+Defining $\lbrace \gamma_n\rbrace_{n\ge 1}$ as i.i.d. uniform random variables with values on $\lbrace 1,\dots,N\rbrace$, the basic SGD algorithm reads

-Implementing this method yields very good results in practice, but the mathematical theory behind remains poorly understood, see \cite{BCN18} for an overview.
+Implementing this method yields very good results in practice, but the mathematical theory behind it remains poorly understood, see \cite{BCN18} for an overview.
 The goal of this manuscript is to shed light on this learning process and to present new research directions in this field.

 In 2017, Li, Tai and E opened a new framework for analyzing the SGD learning process in \cite{LiTaiWeinan2017}, which they examined in more detail in \cite{LiTaiWeinan2019}.
-They proved that the \eqref{SGD Intro} iteration is the Euler-Maruyama discretization of an associated stochastic differential equation.
-See Section \ref{sec:methodology} for a discussion of this model and related work.
+They proved that the SGD iteration is a first order approximation, in the Euler-Maruyama discretization sense, of an associated stochastic differential equation (SDE).
+See Section \ref{sec:methodology} for a discussion of this model and related work. {This manuscript is devoted to the study of the Fokker-Planck equation for such a continuous SDE model, that is the drift-diffusion PDE for the transition probability.}